-Excavated materials will be stockpiled or processed at areas 1 through_5.
+Where excavation has already occurred on some pre-1973 areas, excavation came closer to the river than 100 feet.
+There were no existing buffer commitments under the original permits when this occurred however.
+River erosion has also contributed to narrower buffers between the excavation and the river.
+Excavated materials will be stockpiled or processed at area 5.
 Where material is washed at the wash plant, a settling pond is used to minimize siltation of resulting ponds.
-Settling pond locations are identified on the previous Exhibit C-4.
-They presently occur were in areas Areas 1, 2, and pre-1973 mine areas and F. Area 1, 2, and pre-1973 area settling ponds is are no longer used and is gradually beinghave been backfilled with the exception of a small stormwater pond on the south end of Area 1.
-All settling ponds will eventually be backfilled as part of reclamation.
-Area A has an existing pond that may be utilized as a settling pond once excavation occurs there, however, for the present it is not functioning in that manner and is therefore not identified on Exhibit C-4 as a settling pond.
-Area 5 plant site/deposit stockpile will be mined as part of phase III of area E excavation.
-Areas 3 and 4 plant site/deposit stockpiles will were also be mined, extending east and west a pre-1973 pond.
-This will occur immediately preceding the excavation of area 5, or during excavation of area E, phase II.
-Areas 1 and 2 will function as plant sites long after mining at the HOME OFFICE MINE is completed.
-Presently, the principal processing occurs in area 15.
-Area 1 also houseshas other service buildings north and south of the office-They were not included due to space limitations on Exhibit C-4, but can be viewed on Exhibit C-3.
-Area 5-1 is the present location of the asphalt processing facilities.
+Settling pond locations identified on the previous Exhibit C were in Areas 1, 2, and pre-1973 mine areas and F. Area 1, 2, and pre-1973 area settling ponds are no longer used and have been backfilled with the exception of a small stormwater pond on the south end of Area 1.
+Area 5 plant site/deposit stockpile will be mined as part of phase II of area E excavation.
+Areas 3 and 4 plant site/deposit stockpiles were also mined, extending east and west a pre-1973 pond during excavation of area E, phase I. Areas 1 and 2 will function as plant sites long after mining at the HOME OFFICE MINE is completed.
+Presently, the principal processing occurs in area 5.
+Area 1 has other service buildings north and south of the office Area 1 is the present location of the asphalt processing facilities.

-Areas W, X, and Y, and Z, were affected by mining operations prior to 1973, and have not been reaffected since.
-They have a commercial/industrial use at present, and are used by different companies, including Keeton Fisheries Consultants, Inc. These areas will only be marginally affected by excavation of areas Areas 3, 4, G-1 and G - IIphase I. Areas T, U, and V, will remain undisturbed for the life of the mining operation with the exception of the conveyor bridge overhead.
+Areas W, X, and Y, were affected by mining operations prior to 1973, and have not been re-affected since.
+They have a commercial/industrial use at present.
+These areas will only be marginally affected by excavation of Areas 3, 4, G-1 and G - II.
+Area V, will remain undisturbed for the life of the mining operation with the exception of the conveyor bridge overhead.